mrahtz/ultra_ping/README.md

   packet latencies file therefore get written by the script on the client host.
 * In `quack` mode, latency measurement is done on the server, so packet latencies get written on the server host.

+To see all the different parameters you can tune (e.g. packet size/packet send rate), see `--help`.

 ## Latency Measurement